 - Identify vulnerabilities related to keys and certificates and remediate by replacing vulnerable keys and certificates.

 - Establish a baseline norm of key and certificate usage.
 In doing so, you will quickly be able to identify any rogue usage of keys and certificates that trigger security events.

 - Define and enforce centralized policy for all keys and certificates—including SSH keys.

 - Automate the remediation of trust-based attacks to reduce the overall impact.

 At the same, organizations need to achieve complete visibility of their machine identities’ behavior and status on their extended ecosystem.
 Things can change on a moment’s notice, so it’s important that enterprises have a way to automatically identify weaknesses and respond to potential security concerns.

 Venafi helps organizations address key and certificate issues, manage their machine identities and block trust-based attacks with its Trust Protection Platform.
 To find your organization’s SSL vulnerabilities, register for a free risk assessment.

-Originally published by Gavin Hill on August 21, 2014.
+(This post has been updated.
+It was originally published by Gavin Hill on August 21, 2014.)